Fender Coronado: Options and variations

 Fender Fantasy and Aztec: These were the 2 names planned before the name "Coronado" was selected.
 Early guitars often have no model name on the headstock, but rather simply "Fender".
 Several early Coronado II models saw the pickup toggle switch installed near the guitars' volume and tone knobs, rather than in the standard cutaway position.
-Additionally, due to issues with binding adhesive burning the wooden body, guitars were available in antigua finishes; rumored to specifically created hide these marks.
+Additionally, due to issues with binding adhesive burning the wooden body, guitars were available in antigua finishes; rumored to have been specifically created to hide these marks.
 These included shading the body's outer edges and around the f holes.

 Antigua: was a dark gray to cream finish to hide burned wood.
 The color remained through the life of the Coronado, and near the end, "Antigua" became the model name of the Coronado because it was the only (last) color available.

 Candy Apple Red Burst (unofficial name): was created by shading (bursting) the edges, sides, and FHoles with metallic silver, then applying the stock see-through cherry red over it.
 This created a car look over the silver.
 There are a few red to black Antigua Coronado IIs.

 Maple Board with Black Blocks and Binding: This was a catalogue option on the Coro II Bass and Guitar (including Wildwood) that has rarely been seen.
 Only a special Coro built by George Fullerton has been documented with this neck.

 Black Body Binding: Olympic white coronados had black body and FHole binding.
 The only other Fenders to have black binding were the Custom Telecaster and Custom Esquire in olympic white.
 (Coro I in olympic white did not have bound FHoles.)

 Sunburst Neck: On a few of the earliest Coro I and IIs, you will find the back of the neck sprayed in a matching sunburst (very rare on a II).
 At least one Cherry Red with Cherry Red neck Coro I was made.